 At this time of year and with relatively mild winters, the Southwest can produce some of the best birding in the UK.
-Rarities on previous tours have included Pacific Diver, Temminck’s Stint, Balearic Shearwater, Stilt Sandpiper, Eastern Black Redstart, Rosy Starling, Desert Wheatear, Lesser Scaup, Ring-necked Duck, Green-winged Teal, American Wigeon and overwintering Yellow-browed Warbler.
+Rarities on previous tours have included American Buff-bellied Pipit, Pacific Diver, Temminck’s Stint, Balearic Shearwater, Stilt Sandpiper, Blue-winged Teal, Eastern Black Redstart, Rosy Starling, Long-billed Dowitcher, Desert Wheatear, Lesser Scaup, Ring-necked Duck, Green-winged Teal, American Wigeon and overwintering Yellow-browed Warbler.

-Regular winter visitors include Siberian Chiffchaff, Great Northern, Black-throated and Red-throated Divers, Black-necked, Red-necked and Slavonian Grebes, Purple Sandpiper, Common Firecrest and Black Redstart to name but a few.
+Regular winter visitors include Siberian Chiffchaff, Great Northern, Black-throated and Red-throated Divers, Black-necked, Red-necked and Horned Grebes, Purple Sandpiper, Common Firecrest and Black Redstart to name but a few.

 Our two bases for this tour are ideally situated to ensure easy reach of all the main birding sites making this a break not to be missed!